 We frequently see one art influencing another.
 Many painters were fascinated by music.
 In the West, contrasts and comparisons between the visual arts and music had been topics for debate since ancient times.
 Romanticism praised music for its freedom in emulating nature, its purity and spirituality.
 Then, at the start of the twentieth century, paintings that borrowed concepts from music and Abstract paintings taking the abstractness of music as their model were created.
 Musical instruments themselves were also included in paintings.
-For this year’s calendar, we have selected twelve works with music as their theme from the Ishibashi Foundation Collection.
 We hope that you will enjoy these works by artists from the East and West, including Édouard Manet, Paul Klee, and Fujishima Takeji.

 1876, Oil on canvas, 81.0×116.0cm